saeedalam/jump-to-go/chapters/Chapter-7-Error-Handling.md

 }
 ```

-**Explanation:**
+#### **What Happens Here?**

-- The `divide` function checks if the divisor (`b`) is zero.
-If so, it returns an error.
+1. If the divisor is zero, the function returns an error using `errors.New`.
-- In the `main` function, we immediately check the error.
-If an error is returned, it is printed out.
-Otherwise, the result of the division is displayed.
+2. In the `main` function, the error is checked.
+If it’s not `nil`, the program handles the error by printing it.
+3. If there’s no error, the result is displayed.

 **Output:**